Joint Liver and Hepatic Lesion Segmentation in MRI using a Hybrid CNN with Transformer Layers: Results

 The evaluation of the proposed SWTR-Unet consists of three different aspects, which will be discussed successively.
-First of all, the SWTR-Unet as well as multiple state-of-the-art approaches, that were additionally implemented, were applied to the MRI data.
+First of all, the SWTR-Unet as well as multiple state-of-the-art approaches that were additionally re-implemented, were applied to the MRI data.
 Hence, the segmentation capability of all network variants regarding the liver and its hepatic lesions therein could be compared directly.
 The second part focuses on the application of the proposed approach to the CT imaging data of the LiTS challenge and therefore, the segmentation accuracy can be assessed on both of the most relevant liver cancer imaging modalities.
 The final part was conducted to get more insights on potential influencing factors on the segmentation accuracy of the proposed SWTR-Unet, e.g., the number of skip connections and transformer layers or how lesion size or shape influence the segmentation results.
+Additionally, for assessing the quality of the segmentation results, a comparison with the inter-observer variability (IOV) of hepatic lesion segmentations manually produced by experts is instructive.
+Related literature stated IOV values as Dice scores of $78 \pm 12\%$ for MR imaging \citep{b50} and $64-82\%$ produced on CT images \citep{b24}.